 Here are some more points in favor of SEO when setting long-term goals with your clients:

 Remarketing is typically one of the most cost-effective advertising methods within the digital marketer's toolbox.
-That's simply because the user already has expressed an interest in the content, products, or services provided.
+That's simply because the user already has expressed an interest in the content, products, or other SEO services provided.

 SEO is a cost-effective way to increase the size of your client's remarketing pool.
 If you can solve a customer's fundamental problems using content or tools, they are more likely to turn to your client when looking for solutions to their more complex problems.
 Even if you give the target customer a fun way to interact with your client, once they've visited your client's site-they are ripe for remarketing.